-I’m currently reading Atomic Habits by James Clear and hands down this is one of the best self-improvement books I have read for a while – and I read a lot!!
+I’m currently reading Atomic Habits by James Clear and hands down this is one of the best self-improvement books I have read for quite a while – and I read a lot!!

 There are a lot of really good books written about habits and especially the technical aspects and with terrific examples of how the right habits can change your life.